 We are in this together!

-These are the rollers that work best for me.
-I am not promoting or endorsing any of them.
-If you're interested in trying them, you can order directly from Amazon.
-I don't receive any commission for these products.
-I simply just use them personally to help my lymphedema.
+P.S.
+To see the full list of rollers and all the tools I use, check out this list of my favorite things.
+This is a list of the rollers that work best for me.
+You should definitely do your research and find what works best for you, I am not promoting or endorsing any of them.
+If you're interested in trying what I use, you can order directly from Amazon.
+I receive a small commission if you buy these products using this link.
 Hope they help you!